baturkacamak/user-scripts/eksi-post-automation/README.md

 ## Features

-- Automatically loads all posts on a topic page
+- Automatically loads all posts on profile page
-- Automatically deletes all posts on a topic page
+- Automatically deletes all posts on profile page

 ## Note